lodeguns/MOOs-An/README.md

 For each pathway considered are present all the possible SOPs and MOPs.

-Operons AND Protein Polymers Compressions
+Operons AND protein complexes compressions
 > osc.paths.list.cai.poly.Rdata      #SOPs of CAI

 > osc.paths.list.pa.poly.Rdata       #SOPs of Protein Abundance